New announcement. Learn more

 • Hard playing surfaces – artificial turf, concrete courts, or hard fields

-• Age and sex – most common in active boys aged 9–12 and girls aged 8–11, but can persist into teenage years
+• Age & sex – most common in active boys aged 9–12 and girls aged 8–11, but can persist into teenage years

 Treatment at Foot Foundation

-• Activity modification – temporary reduction in high-impact sports such as running and jumping with gradual return to activity
+• Activity modification – temporary reduction in high-impact sports (running, jumping) with gradual return to activity

 • Custom orthotics – offload the heel and correct biomechanics to reduce Achilles traction

-• Heel cups or cushioned insoles – absorb shock and reduce direct impact on the heel
+• Heel cups / cushioned insoles – absorb shock and reduce direct impact on the heel

 • Footwear advice – supportive sports shoes with cushioning and firm heel counters

-• Exercise therapy – calf stretches, Achilles mobility, and strengthening of intrinsic foot muscles
+• Exercise therapy – calf stretches, Achilles mobility, strengthening of intrinsic foot muscles

-• Ice and load management – after sport or activity to reduce pain and inflammation
+• Ice & load management – after sport or activity to reduce pain and inflammation

 • Education – guidance for parents and athletes on managing symptoms during growth